You are currently on Freehearingtest UK

 Benefits of cordless phones:

-3. Plan your budget in advance – As with most new phones, prices will vary from one model to the next and from one manufacturer to the other.
+As with most new phones, prices will vary from one model to the next and from one manufacturer to the other.
 The easiest way to find the best hearing impaired phone for your budget is to consider the necessary features you require to help manage your hearing loss.
 Phones will vary in prices based on:

-4. Level of user experience required – Depending on the age and background of the user, it is common for the hard of hearing to look for simple models.
+Depending on the age and background of the user, it is common for the hard of hearing to look for simple models.
 For this reason, extra-loud, amplified phones are often bought for the elderly because they are simpler to use.
 Therefore, when deciding on the best phone, the level of the device’s complexity and the intended user must be taken into account.

-When considering all of these recommendations and shaping your basic requirements, you may also consider the following list of most important features and characteristics that a phone designed for the hard of hearing should have:
+When considering all of these recommendations and shaping your basic requirements, you may also consider the following list of the most important features and characteristics that a phone designed for the hard of hearing should have:

 In order to make things easier, you can also explore the phone feature comparison page on our website.
 Here you can sort the devices we offer based on their characteristics, price, and amplification of the incoming voice.

-The Doro Magna 4000 is one of THE loudest phones in production today, boasting a powerful 60dB voice volume with a 90dB ringer volume; that's about 6 times louder than a standard phone!
+The Doro Magna 4000 is one of THE loudest phones in production today, boasting a powerful 60dB voice volume with a 90dB ringer volume.
+That's about 6 times louder than a standard phone!

 We dispense a great selection of corded desk phones, cordless phones for the home, as well as easy-to-use extra loud mobile and cell phones.